Master of Nursing (Nurse Practitioner)

 (5) letter from employer confirming employment status;

-(6) letter of support from manager/supervisor (proposed or current) indicating that you will be supported to carry out the 300 advanced clinical practice hours while you are enrolled in the degree
+(6) letter of support from your Director of Nursing stating that you will be supported to carry out the 300 advanced clinical practice hours while you are enrolled in the degree

 (7) letter from nominated Primary Clinical Supervisor stating that he/she is willing to fulfil the role of your mentor, teacher and supervisor while you participate in the required advanced practice hours;

 (8) a copy of the proposed Primary Clinical Supervisor’s Curriculum Vitae (CV);

 any other relevant documentation that you feel may support your application.